-Low-Level Laser Therapy (LLLT)
+What is Low-Level Laser Therapy (LLLT)?

-Beyond Red Light TherapyLow-Level Laser Therapy (LLLT), is a treatment modality that utilizes specific wavelengths of light to interact with tissue.
-Researchers suggest that LLLT may have the ability to help various acute and chronic conditions, help eliminate pain, and swelling, reduce spasms and increase functionality, and help accelerate the healing process.
-LLLT covers a range of non-invasive therapeutic aspects, and specialists use it as a red light near-infrared wave with a length of 600 to 1000 nm and 5 to 500 mW.
-Low-Level Lasers can penetrate deep into the skin, which means that the skin’s surface does not get damaged.
+Low-Level Laser Therapy (LLLT) is a treatment modality that utilizes specific wavelengths of light to interact with tissue.
+LLLT may have the ability to help alleviate various acute and chronic conditions, reduce pain and swelling, mitigate spasms, and enhance functionality, as well as accelerate the healing process.[1]
+LLLT encompasses a range of non-invasive therapeutic aspects, and specialists utilize it as a red light near-infrared wave with a wavelength of 600 to 1000 nm and a power of 5 to 500 mW.
+Low-level lasers can penetrate deep into the skin, meaning the skin’s surface is not damaged.

 ARRC LED’s patent-pending formulations add a 528nm Green to the traditional Red/NIR mix found in LLLT.
 Green has been called ‘The new red’ as recent studies have shown extraordinary benefits, often outpacing reds.